Lynch4360/Valhalla-Ink-MS1/README.md

 [Validator For HTML5 and CSS3](https://validator.w3.org/).

-All HTML files came back with no issues
+All HTML files came back with no issues.

 [HTML Validation Image](htmlindexvalid.jpg)

 CSS file had 1 error, this can be ignored as it is a necessary line of code.

 [CSS Validation Image](cssvalidation.jpg)

+### Link Validation
+The links of the website (except the Facebook link) were validated using the [W3C Link Checker](https://validator.w3.org/checklink).
+The Facebook link was not checked due to robots exclusion rules, but I validated the link manually.

 ## 13. Deployment: